-For the ideal case scenario, we assume that the server is has a perfect single-photon source, all the channels are lossless, and Alice's and Bob's detectors are perfect, which means they have $100 \%$ detection efficiency and zero dark counts.
-In this section, we assume that the users have already performed the verification procedure to check that the resource state provided by the server is the expected one and that the announcements of the servers are compatible with their actions (see section \ref{subsec:verification_ideal}).
+In Appendix \ref{sec:bound_entropy}, we show how to prove the security of our protocol in the general case, assuming practical devices.
+To develop the intuition behind the proof in that section, however, we first consider the ideal case scenario.
+Here, we assume that the server has a perfect single-photon source, Alice's and Bob's detectors are perfect, which means they have $100 \%$ detection efficiency and zero dark counts, but there may be channel loss.
 Therefore, the perfect single photon state that Alice and Bob expect to be sent is

 with $\ket{1,0}_f$ and $\ket{0,1}_f$ representing the photon located in Alice's and Bob's arms, respectively.
 However, we assume that the following entangled state is sent to Alice and Bob by the server (or Eve)